 - Onboard datalogger with up to 16 GB of storage

 - Fourier coefficients a0, a1, b1, a2, b2

 - Freely drifting or restrained mooring configurations

-The heart of the Directional Wave Spectra sensor is a high-performance GPS engine paired with in-house developed software algorithms for onboard computation of the Directional Wave Spectrum.
+The heart of the Directional Wave Spectra Drifter (DWSD) sensor is a high-performance GPS engine paired with in-house developed software algorithms for onboard computation of the directional wave spectrum.

-The Directional Wave Spectra sensor is designed as a turn-key solution for all wave monitoring requirements.
+The DWSD sensor is designed as a turnkey solution for all wave monitoring requirements.

-Intercomparison studies have been conducted in San Diego, California (mooring vs. Datawell DWR3), Gulf of Naples in Naples, Italy (mooring vs. RDI ADCP), Equatorial Pacific (spheres vs. Wave Watch III) and are ongoing.
+Intercomparison studies have been conducted in San Diego, California (mooring vs. Datawell DWR3), the Gulf of Naples in Naples, Italy (mooring vs. RDI ADCP), and the equatorial Pacific (spheres vs. Wave Watch III) and are ongoing.